 We provide a structured outpatient program treatment program, and we’re one of the largest providers of quality addiction services in southwest Missouri.
 Our innovative programs are designed to meet our patients’ changing needs.
-Treatment and services include addiction education, group and individual therapy, case management, life and social skills training, recreation therapy, leisure education and family therapy.
+Treatment and services include addiction education, medication management, group and individual therapy, case management, life and social skills training, recreation therapy, leisure education and family therapy.
 We offer flexible schedules with day and evening options.
 We also can help patients in need of long-term inpatient treatment with referrals, assessments and more.

 Center for Addictions Services & Treatments

 We provide inpatient medical detoxification on our medical units.
 Detoxification from alcohol and/or other mood altering drugs is a sometimes a necessary first step in the overall process of recovery from drug dependence.
 Detoxification often requires close medical management of the more severe withdrawal symptoms to ensure your overall safety and well-being.

 To help you make decisions about additional services that may be necessary for your successful recovery, staff members from the Center for Addictions meet with you during your detoxification admission to explain your treatment options and help with discharge planning.